Fluidspeed/Fluidspeed/README.md

 ## How it work?

 The tool leverages a protocol in which a smart contract agreement is opened once in order to continuously stream a payment from your wallet to the wallet of your counterparty.
 Essentially, instead of paying for a subscription or salary on a periodic basis, you would pay for it on a continuous basis; every second, some predefined value will be transmitted in real-time in an ongoing gasless transaction.

+Core features of the platform include:

+1. Gasless transfers: once you open the payment streams, value is transferred every second without the need to make additional transactions.
+2. No capital lockups: users only need to add capital to their balance in a just-in-time fashion; essentially the smart contract payment will stream until the balance runs out of funds; in order to keep the stream open, you only need to add funds before the balance runs out.